 Brooklyn Heights and Cobble Hill are vibrant neighborhoods with an old time feel, within bustling New York City.
 Brooklyn Heights remains one of the most coveted places to live in the city with easy access to multiple playgrounds, dog runs, the Brooklyn Heights Promenade, Brooklyn Bridge Park and beautiful cobblestone, tree-lined streets.
 Cobble Hill, just across Atlantic Avenue, retains the same close-knit neighborhood feeling with small boutiques, family run restaurants and eclectic coffee shops.
 Both neighborhoods are only one quick subway stop away from Manhattan.

-Hell’s Kitchen, also known as “Clinton,” and “Midtown West,” is situated along the Hudson River on Manhattan’s West Side.
-Close to the world’s most celebrated theater district, Lincoln Center, Central Park, Columbus Circle, Hudson Yards, and Times Square, Hell’s Kitchen brings together the best of all worlds- from a Broadway show, to a symphony, to shopping at Columbus Circle.
+Hell’s Kitchen, also known as “Clinton” and “Midtown West,” is situated along the Hudson River on Manhattan’s West Side.
+Close to the world’s most celebrated theater district, Lincoln Center, Central Park, Columbus Circle, Hudson Yards and Times Square, Hell’s Kitchen brings together the best of all worlds — from Broadway shows, to symphonies, to shopping at Columbus Circle.